pimutils/todoman/README.rst

 Documentation
 -------------

-For detailed configuration, have a look at the latest docs at readthedocs_.
+For detailed usage, configuration and contributing documentation, please consult the latest version of the manual at readthedocs_.

 .. _readthedocs: https://todoman.readthedocs.org/